-\hanzhongg{In this paper, we are interested in constructing confidence intervals of each individual coefficient $\beta^0_j,j=1,...,p$.} We consider the high-dimensional setting where both $p$ and $s$ grow with $n$ ($p$ can be comparable to or larger than $n$).
-Note that, here and in what follows, $Y$, $X$, and $\beta^0$ are all indexed by the sample size $n$, but we omit the index $n$ whenever this does not cause confusion.
+\hanzhongg{We are interested in constructing a confidence interval for each coefficient $\beta^0_j$, $j=1,\ldots,p$.} We consider the high-dimensional setting where both $p$ and $s$ grow with $n$.
+Here, and in what follows, $Y$, $X$, and $\beta^0$ are all indexed by $n$, but we omit the index $n$ whenever this does not cause confusion.